Best Trolling Motor Battery Types for Reliable Fishing Power

 | 12V trolling motor | One 12V deep cycle battery | One 12V LiFePO4 battery | Kayaks, jon boats, small fishing boats |

-A 12V trolling motor battery setup is simple and common on smaller boats.
+A 12V trolling motor battery setup is common for smaller boats.
 A 24V trolling motor battery setup gives more power and efficiency for heavier boats.
-A 36V trolling motor battery system is usually found on larger bass boats or high-thrust motors used for longer fishing days.
+A 36V trolling motor battery system is usually found on larger bass boats and high-thrust setups.

 What Size Battery Do You Need for a Trolling Motor?